Saint Paul American School

-Saint Paul American School Beijing (SPAS; 北京圣保罗美国学校) is a private English-language boarding school (de facto education program and part of the Second High School Attached to Beijing Normal University, or SHSBNU) in Haidian District, Beijing, aimed at grades 7-12 students from the expatriate community of Beijing, and international exchange students.
+Saint Paul American School Beijing (SPAS; 北京圣保罗美国学校) is a defunct private English-language boarding school (de facto education program and part of the Second High School Attached to Beijing Normal University, or SHSBNU) in Haidian District, Beijing, aimed at grades 7-12 students from the expatriate community of Beijing, and international exchange students.

 St. Paul American School is part of the Nacel International School System, with sister schools in the United States, Korea, Philippines, and France.
 Students receive courses in Chinese language, culture, and history taught in conjunction with SHSBNU in addition to US curriculum instruction in English leading to a Saint Paul American School diploma (Nacel International School System).
 The dual diploma gives students the chance to learn in the American educational system while also learning about Chinese history, culture, and language.

-Scholarships are available for students studying at the school.
+In November 2022, the school administration announced that it would suspend operations for at least one year due to inability of recruiting new students due to the COVID-19 pandemic.
+As of August 2023, the school has ceased to function.

 Academics

 Saint Paul American School offers a variety of courses designed for each grade and English level.
 Independent studies are available with a pre-approved written plan, teacher, and principal approval.
 All students are placed in their classes according to their grade and English ability.